-Your new Peterbilt also contains a copy of the Truck Driver's Handbook, published by the American Trucking Association.
-Refer to it for important information on driving your vehicle.
-Another place to learn more about trucking is a local truck driving school.
+To learn more about trucking locate a local truck driving school.
 Contact one near you to find out what kinds of instruction it offers.

 Federal and state agencies also have information you can ask for.
 The Interstate Commerce Commission can give you information about regulations governing transportation across state lines.
 And various agencies in state governments are sources for regulations which differ from state to state.